 - believe you know the market and the consumers’ needs better than others

 - fear to discuss your idea with strangers

 - believe someone else may “steal” your idea

 it means you are ready to fail.
 You’d better stop immediately and don’t invest anymore time and money into your venture.

 Keep it for granted: I’ve never (ever) met an entrepreneur who had launched a company based on his/her initial idea.
 It always had to be deeply reshaped and changed in function of the market traction.

-If you read French a good read is the Slideshare presentation by a fellow customer, Bruno Wattenbergh, the director of Impulse Brussels (previously known as Brussels Enterprise Agency).
-This presentation compiles all the mistakes that entrepreneurs make when preparing the launch of a venture.business model innovation, market research belgium, marketing agency belgium, marketing agency brussels
+If you read French a good read is the speakerdeck presentation by a fellow customer, Bruno Wattenbergh, the director of Impulse Brussels (previously known as Brussels Enterprise Agency).
+This presentation compiles all the mistakes that entrepreneurs make when preparing the launch of a venture.Tags: business model innovation, market research belgium, marketing agency belgium, marketing agency brussels